Shurun-Wang/Shurun-Wang.github.io/_pages/about.md

         <br>
         <em> IEEE Transactions on Instrumentation and Measurement </em>, 2022 <a href="https://github.com/Shurun-Wang/sEMGDetection">[code]</a>
         <p></p>
-        <p> We propose a double threshold adaptive method for robust detection of muscle activation interval.
+        <p> We develop a robust SampEn-based algorithm to over-come the influence of the motion artifacts and irregular tonic spikes.  <br> We design a double threshold adaptive detection frame-work with interlocking structure to detect the onsets and offsets of muscle activation intervals.
 </p>
     </div>
 </div>